-"NEW TOWN, October 27, 1821.
+"NEW Town, October 27, 1821.

-"Resolved by the national committee and council, That any person or persons whatsoever who shall choose to emigrate to the Arkansas country, and shall sell the improvements he or they may be in possession of to any person or persons whatsoever, he or they so disposing of their improvements shall forfeit and pay unto the Cherokee nation the sum of one hundred and fifty dollars: And be it further resolved, That any person or persons whatsoever [28]

-who shall purchase any improvement from person or persons so emigrating, he or they so offending shall also forfeit and pay a fine of one hundred and fifty dollars to the nation, to be collected by the marshal of the district.
+"Resolved by the national committee and cauncil, That any person or persons whatsoever who shall choose to emigrate to the Arkansas country, and shall sell the improvements he or they may be in possession of to any person or persons whatsoever, he or they so disposing of their improvements shall forfeit and pay unto the Cherokee nation the sum of one hundred and fifty dollars: And be it further resolved, That any person or persons whatsoever who shall purchase any improvement from person or persons so emigrating, he or they so offending shall also forfeit and pay a fine of one hundred and fifty dollars to the nation, to be collected by the marshal of the district.

-"By order of the national committee.
+By order of the national committee.

-"".
-ROSS.
-"President national committee. his "Approved: "PATH + KILLER.
+""J. ROSS, "President national committee. the ment that position of the bengance his "Approved: "PATH + KILLER. mark.

-mark.